apitrace/apitrace/docs/USAGE.markdown

 Pass the `--sb` option to use a single buffered visual.
 Pass `--help` to `apitrace replay` for more options.

+If you run into problems [check if it is a known issue and file an issue if not](BUGS.markdown).

 Basic GUI usage